 For purposes of sharing medical information under the Health Insurance Portability and Accountability Act

 (HIPAA), DMV is considered a public health entity.
-DMV is the state agency responsible for public health matters relating to the monitoring of drivers who may be ineligible for driving privileges because of a disease or disability resulting in a cognitive or functional impairment that affects the driver’s ability to safely operate a motor vehicle.
+DMV is the state agency responsible for public health matters relating to the monitoring of drivers who may be ineligible for driving privileges because of a cognitive or functional impairment that affects the driver’s ability to drive safely.